kadena-io/pact/docs/pact-reference.rst

 *step-idx* ``integer`` *rollback* ``bool`` *resume* ``object:<{y}>`` *→* ``string``

-Modify pact step state.
+Set pact step state.
 With no arguments, unset step.
 With STEP-IDX, set step index to execute.
 ROLLBACK instructs to execute rollback expression, if any.
-RESUME sets the value of a previous YIELD step.Also clears last expression's yield value.
+RESUME sets a value to be read via ‘resume’.Clears any previous pact execution state.

 .. code:: lisp